SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 then ``age >= 0`` evaluates to ``false``, and the assertion fails, terminating the application.

-The assertion message can be omitted if desired, as in the following example:
+The assertion message can be omitted --- for example, when it would just repeat the condition as prose.

 .. testcode:: assertions